 Typically, traditional advisory services are mostly financial advisers, institutional fund managers, analytical departments at investment houses, financial experts on television and in the press, or researchers at university departments.
-These people and structures are typically underpinned by sophisticated and proprietary forecasting models that use significant amounts of the most up-to-date data and best modeling techniques.
-While often very knowledgeable, these traditional experts are sometimes subject to significant conflicts of interest and are focused on high net-worth individuals and institutions that can afford to pay high fees or salaries, or on near-term results.
+These people and structures are typically underpinned by sophisticated and proprietary forecasting models that use significant amounts of the most up-to-date data and best modeling itschniques while often very ject to stignificant conflicts of interest and are focused on high net-worth individuals and institutions that can afford to pay high fees or salaries, or on near-term results.
 Unfortunately, not everyone can afford the services of the best experts, which has been a growing issue.
 Consequently, modern advisory services have been evolving to provide scalable and accessible options for everyone.